-Expert legal assistance from Employee Dismissal solicitors
+Expert legal assistance from Employee Dismissal solicitors in Manchester and London

 Are you dealing with disputes from dismissing an employee?
 Our employee dismissal solicitors can provide expert legal advice and assistant with employment law.

 Generally, the person bringing the claim (the claimant) must have been an employee and have been employed by their former employer (You) for a period of 2 years.

 Did you follow a fair procedure and dismissing your employee by giving good reason?